rijalmyd/rijalmyd/README.md

 My name is **Rijal Muhyidin**.

-I am an Android Developer.
+I am an Android Developer and Machine Learning Enthusiast.

 If you are interested in getting to know me, please follow my [LinkedIn](https://www.linkedin.com/in/gilang-adhan/) account.